Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

 Infuse over at least 2 hours.
-Consider further prolonging the infusion time for patients receiving the 3 mg/kg dose or those who have experienced hypersensitivity reactions [see Warnings and Precautions (5.1)].
+Consider further prolonging the infusion time for patients receiving dosages greater than 1 mg/kg or those who have experienced hypersensitivity reactions [see Warnings and Precautions (5.1)].
 A 1-hour infusion may be considered for those patients receiving the 1 mg/kg dose who tolerate the infusion.

 Storage of Diluted Solution

 Kanuma contains no preservatives; therefore, product should be used immediately after dilution.
 If immediate use is not possible, the diluted product may be stored up to 24 hours in the refrigerator at 2°C to 8°C (36°F to 46°F).
 Do not freeze or shake.
 Protect from light.

 Injection: 20 mg/10 mL (2 mg/mL) clear to slightly opalescent, colorless to slightly colored solution in single-dose vials.